WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 Think of struct as if we are opening a new JSON, or in other words, starting path of a new branch in a tree.

-Here's an example using structs with our previous example:
+To help to understand, here's an example using structs with our previous example:

 ```sql
 WITH `data` AS (